laurentedel/hdp-ansible-api/README.md

 - Mysql/MariaDB Database installed for Ambari Server Backend
 - NTPD Installed
 - Network Resolution
-- Certificates with pem format for each of your host and the CA if you want to enable SSL
+- Certificates in keystore/truststore jks if you want to enable SSL

 ## WIP
 [The original repo](https://github.com/yyounes75/hdp-ansible) is being migrated to this one